brainhubeu/hadron/README.md

 * events handling
 * CLI tool

-Hadron is built with TypeScript, but it's primary target are JavaScript apps - we build our API to embrace current ECMAScript standards, with the cherry of good IDE support via codebase types declarations on top.
+Built with TypeScript, but it's primary target is JavaScript apps.
+Hadron’s API embraces current ECMAScript standards, with the cherry of good IDE support via codebase types declarations on top.

 > To read more about hadron check out our article: [https://medium.com](https://medium.com/@damian23/5674e33db3f7)